Signs and Symptoms of Ambien Abuse

 Some zolpidem users experience rebound insomnia, defined as difficulty initiating or maintaining sleep, worsened in the context of abrupt discontinuation of sleeping pills.
 This may manifest as complete loss of sleep lasting for hours or sleep patterns worsening over several days.
 In extreme cases, this can lead to intense fatigue, making driving and similar activities dangerous.3,4

 When taken in higher doses than recommended, users often experience a feeling of drunkenness.
 Ambien also suppresses a person’s ability to breathe.
 When abused with alcohol or prescription painkillers, the combination can result in death due to asphyxiation.5

 Symptoms of Ambien abuse manifest in behaviors similar to other sedatives used for illicit purposes.
+Those who misuse Ambien should seek treatment for their addiction.
 In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, select symptoms of a sedative, hypnotic or anxiolytic use disorder are defined as:

 - Taking the drug for longer than intended

 - Unsuccessful attempts to cut down or cease use